Ramona-Saintandre/udacityDevopsP3/readme.md

 #### Installation & Configuration

 Configure the storage account and state backend.

+You will need to create a Storage Account, before you can us Azure Storage as a backend.

+You can also use the commands in the ```bashstoragescript.sh``` file in the repo to this.
+[Click Here](https://docs.microsoft.com/en-us/azure/developer/terraform/store-state-in-azure-storage) for instructions on creating the Azure storage account and backend.

 Replace the values below in terraform/environments/test/main.tf files with the output from the Azure CLI:

     * storage_account_name
     * container_name
     * key
     * access_key
-[Click Here](https://docs.microsoft.com/en-us/azure/developer/terraform/store-state-in-azure-storage) for instructions on creating the Azure storage account and backend.
-You may also use the commands in the ```bashstoragescript.sh``` file in the repo to this.

 Create a Service Principal for Terraform and replace the below values in the terraform/environments/test/terraform.tfvars files with the output from the Azure CLI.